roco13/EmployeePollsProject/README.md

 This is the final assessment project for Udacity's React & Redux course.

 To use the app, the user needs to log in.
-Once the user is authenticated, he will be able to navigate to create a new poll, answer new polls, view answeredpolls, and check the leaderboard status.
+Once the user is authenticated, he will be able to navigate to create a new poll, answer new polls, view answered polls, and check the leaderboard status.

 ## Install